pastranacl/IAcobus/README.md

-# Neural Network from Scratch
+# IAcobus

-This is an exercise to build a full neural network from scratch.
-It use Numpy vectorisation for an optimal performance.
+IAcobus is a fully functional library to build fully connected neural networks.
+It takes its name from the famous Spanish neuroscientist Santiago Ramón y Cajal, Nobel Prize in Physiology and Medicine in 1906, and the first person to identify the neurons of the brain.
+(Santiago is the Spanish variant of the latinaised name (Saint) Iacobus).

-The main code is contained in the neurnet class.
+This project started as an exercise to undestand the implementation of neural network from scratch, including batch backpropagation and training.
+The code make use of Numpy vectorisation for optimal speed.
+The overall design is not centered on performance, but on the clarity of the steps.
+For full mathematical details see the publication REF.

 ## Installation